tkatyarmal/di-workshop-09-files/README.md

 questions:

 - **What does utf-8 mean**
+      Its a way to encode characters (similar to ASCII)
 - **Why does adding it change what our code does?**
+      Adding this means that the readFileSync() will read the file in utf-8
 - Extra: **what other things could we try adding instead of `utf-8`?**
+      You can replace utf-8 with ascii

 Now, `readFileSync` should be returning a _string_ containing the contents of our file.